vidyagames998/vidyagames998.github.io/eldenring/index.md

 ## Fire Giant

 From the avenue balcony grace make your way to the new red indicator on the map, this is the start of a very long run to the next boss.
 Just keep going forward and up the lift, grab the flamedrak talisman, then run across the bridge and down the elevator to the grace.
-Head east, then north east across the snow field to a gargoyle run by and keep going to a grace by the lift and take it up to the next grace.
+Head east, then north east across the snow field to a gargoyle (grab the golden seed along the way) run by and keep going to a grace by the lift and take it up to the next grace.

 This lift can also go down with two halves of the secret medallion to an optional area of the game and is where the hardest actual boss of the game lives.
+One half is in the village south of raya lucaria, the other is from beating a boss in a castle to the north in the foggy top middle part of the map.

 Just keep going forward, across the skinny bridge, and up the mountain.
 Eventually you'll get to the freezing lake, take a right and head southwest past a freeze dragon to the "first church of marika".
 Head west and continue up the mountain and across the bridge.
 Continue up the hill till you find the foot of the forge grace next to a chain bridge.
 The church has an invader so run in as quick as possible from the side and get the grace.

 You can do the alexander questline, but it's not very helpful here.

 Head to the altus plateu grace and head north a long ways through the mountain, through a valley, eventually getting to seethewater terminus, which has a lava lake that alexander is chilling in.
 The summon for Alexander is inside the fog wall for the fire giant fight.
 Summoning him is not very helpful as you lose access to your horse during the battle.

-In summonwater village, there is a stonesword key fog door with a green turtle talisman, this helps recover stamina faster and helps a lot.

 The mimic can be very stupid, remove poison mist.